 The Spartan Food Pantry was established in February 2015 by PTK whose service-based leadership project for the academic year focused on hunger.
 Students spent the year volunteering at area food pantries and soup kitchens to see how hunger affected the community.
 They recognized that food insecurity was closer to home than they originally thought—it affected their classmates and friends.

 Patronage is open to current ECC students, whether they need groceries for the week or a quick snack between classes.
 It is located in Building B, Room B175 (next to Student Life).
-For additional information on the Spartan Food Pantry or to make a donation, click here.
+For additional information on the Spartan Food Pantry or to donate, visit the spartan pantry webpage.